Murphy Hot Springs, Idaho: History

 Around this time, the "Wilkins Horse Company at Bruneau’s Diamond Ranch", led by Kittie, flourished.

 Meanwhile, the springs fell into the hands of a Patrick Murphy, a new settler not affiliated with the Wilkins, who developed a small resort on the property and renamed it "Murphy Hot Springs".

 An airport nearby was soon built, known as the "Murphy Hot Springs airport", which in the first half of the 20th century served the spring and Murphy, who'd at the time would pick you up at the airstrip.

 Back in 1995, when correspondents of Deseret News visited the area, the community had 8 to 14 residents.

+Geography

+Murphy Hot Springs sits at an elevation of approximately 5380 ft in the canyon of the East Fork Jarbidge River, near the Idaho–Nevada state line.
+The community lies close to the Jarbidge Wilderness and is reached solely by Three Creek Road, an unpaved route that crosses open rangeland before descending into the river canyon.
+The surrounding terrain transitions from high-desert sagebrush steppe to mountainous cottonwood-lined riparian corridor along the river.

 Description

 The community is located along Three Creek Road between Rogerson, Idaho and Jarbidge, Nevada at the bottom of the East Fork Jarbidge River's canyon.
 As of 2007, the community contains approximately 50 homes.
+The resort that once operated at the springs is no longer open to the public; as of the early 2020s only a handful of private cabins remain in use, with no public bathing or lodging facilities available.

+Airport

+Murphy Hot Springs is served by a state-owned backcountry airstrip, identifier 3U0, with a single turf runway (01/19) measuring 5250 by 120 ft at an elevation of 5829 ft.
+The strip once served visitors to the hot springs resort, whose owner would meet arriving pilots at the airstrip; it now has no fuel, services, or attendant, and camping under the wing is permitted for visiting pilots.
+The runway can become soft in wet conditions, and pilot reports note it is not regularly mowed or dragged.

+Recreation

+The area around Murphy Hot Springs offers access to several primitive, seasonal campgrounds, including Juniper Grove, Big Cottonwood, and The Forks on the Idaho side of the border.
+These sites are generally accessible from April through October, with unpaved access roads becoming difficult to travel in winter.
+The nearby Jarbidge Wilderness provides hiking trail access, including via the Camp Draw Trailhead, and the East Fork Jarbidge River offers fishing opportunities.

 Climate

 The hottest temperature recorded in Murphy Hot Springs was 102 F on July 15, 2014, while the coldest temperature recorded was -27 F on February 2, 1996.